 More than 100 products contain acetaminophen, a common over-the-counter pain reliever that is also present in many combination prescription drugs.
 If several similar products are consumed at a time, a person may inadvertently take too much acetaminophen.
 Many preparations intended for use in children are available in liquid, tablet, and capsule form, and a parent may try several preparations simultaneously or within several hours to treat a fever or pain, not realizing they all contain acetaminophen.

-Acetaminophen usually is a very safe drug even in large doses, but it is not harmless.
+Acetaminophen usually is a very safe drug, but it is not harmless.
 To cause poisoning, several times the recommended dose of acetaminophen must be taken.
-For example, a person who weighs 150 pounds generally needs to take at least about thirty 325-milligram tablets before toxic effects due to a single overdose are possible.
+For example, the recommended dose for a person who weighs 155 pounds (70 kg) is two to three 325-milligram tablets every 6 hours.
+A toxic dose for this person is at least about thirty tablets taken all at once.
 Death is extremely unlikely unless the person takes more than forty 325-milligram tablets.
 Therefore, a single acetaminophen overdose that causes serious toxicity is usually not accidental.

 Most overdoses cause no immediate symptoms.
 If the overdose is very large, symptoms develop in 4 stages:

 In stage 1 (after several hours), the person may vomit but does not seem ill.
 Many people have no symptoms in stage 1.

 In stage 2 (after 24 to 72 hours), nausea, vomiting, and abdominal pain may develop.
 At this stage, blood tests show that the liver is functioning abnormally.